vern4268/example-insurance-portal/README.md

 Check out the [Google Guide](https://developers.google.com/identity/gsi/web/guides/get-google-api-clientid) if you are unsure of how to obtain the Google credentials.
 AUTH_SECRET can be generated using the `npx auth secret` command.
 Copy and paste .env.example to .env and paste in all the env variables.

+Optional: Replace NEXTAUTH_URL in the env file, google authorised origins and redirect urls with your domain if needed.

 Install the project: